UCLALibrary/research-tips/_tutorials/2022-11-16-cv-resume-coverletter.md

 # List all the learning outcomes for the resource.
 #
 learning-outcomes:
-    - the fundamentals of a resume
+    - The fundamentals of a resume
-    - components of a resume
+    - Components of a resume
     - Specific sets of skills to highlight in your resume
     - Fundamentals and differences between a resume and CV
     - Which scenarios fit better for creating a CV